JNSStudios/ToonTuber-Player/README.md

     ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/mainEx.png)

     -- the "Idles" IdleSet.
 Contains the set of Idle animations to randomly be played when your character is doing nothing.
-(Can be NULL)
+Can be NULL.

     ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/idleEx.gif)

     -- the "Talk" Animation.
-Plays when your character is speaking
+Plays when your character is speaking.
+Can be NULL.

     ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/talkEx.gif)

     -- the "Peak" Animation.
-Plays when your character is yelling
+Plays when your character is yelling.
+Can be NULL.

     ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/peakEx.gif)